StuartsProjects/StuartsProjects.github.io/WhatisLora.md

 title: "What Is LoRa ?"
 ---

 LoRa is a type of chirp spread spectrum transmission that has been implemented by Semtech for use in low cost Industrial Scientific and Medical (ISM) band radio devices.
-The SX127x devices became available in 2014\2015.
+The SX127x LoRa devices became available in 2014\2015.
 LoRa is short for Long Range.

 As a general guide a LoRa device will have up to 10 times (or maybe more) the range \distance of other typical radio modules, when using the same frequencies, data rates, antennas and transmit powers.